40 Best Belly-Shrinking Foods

 A slow-digesting carb, this tater will keep you full for hours and way less susceptible to that second helping of potato chips.
 Sweet potatoes' carotenoids have been shown to correlate with improved weight and fat loss, according to a Nutrition and Diabetes journal study.

 The magic component in grapes, resveratrol, has been shown to increase the breakdown of fat and reduce the metabolic formation of fat in mature fat cells, according to a study in the Annals of the New York Academy of Sciences.
 Which leads us to our next food that burns belly fat…

 Who knew that your dinner buddy was so good at frying fat cells?
 But not just any ol' wine will do the trick—you have to pop open the right vino.
 Malbec, Petite Sirah, St. Laurent, and Pinot Noir all have the highest content of slimming resveratrol.

-Chili season may be over, but that doesn’t mean you should scratch beans off your grocery list.
-Wake Forest Baptist Medical Center found that for every additional 10 grams of soluble fiber eaten per day, participants’ belly fat was reduced by 3.7 percent over five years.
+Wake Forest Baptist Medical Center found that for every additional 10 grams of soluble fiber eaten per day, participants' belly fat was reduced by 3.7 percent over five years.
 Black beans are one of the richest sources of soluble fiber, containing 4.8 grams per cup.
+Luckily, they're super easy to add to your diet in the form of chilis, omelet mix-ins, and soups!

-Most of the fat in macadamia nuts is monounsaturated; research from Reina Sofia University Hospital reveals that study participants who consumed a diet rich in monounsaturated fats over a 28-day period gained less belly fat than those who saturated fat-consuming counterparts.
-What’s more, folks also improved their insulin sensitivity.
+Most of the fat in macadamia nuts is monounsaturated; research from Reina Sofia University Hospital reveals that study participants who consumed a diet rich in monounsaturated fats over a 28-day period gained less belly fat than their saturated fat-consuming counterparts.
+What's more, folks also improved their insulin sensitivity.
 It might be tempting to grab that white chocolate macadamia nut cookie now, but snacking on the filling nuts on their own will help you reach your flat-belly goals way faster.

 Another wonderful source of monounsaturated fats, hazelnuts contain about 52 grams of the stuff per cup, chopped.
 Make your own Nutella at home by combining hazelnuts with antioxidant-packed dark cocoa to double your chances of blasting belly fat.
 Just remember to skip the added sugar to reap full benefits.